apache/karaf/examples/karaf-profile-example/README.md

 mvn clean install
 ```

-You can find the resulting distribution in the `target` folder: `karaf-profile-example-static-4.2.1-SNAPSHOT.tar.gz`.
+You can find the resulting distribution in the `target` folder: `karaf-profile-example-static-xxxx.tar.gz`.

 ### Profile & shell